tonykipkemboi/on_chain_nft_data/README.md

-## On-chain NFT Data
+# On-chain NFT Data
 This code pulls on-chain NFT data for a given wallet address or ENS name.

-The raw json data is normalized using `pandas.json_normalize` function and some simple analysis run on the data:
+The raw json data is normalized using `pandas.json_normalize` function and some simple analysis ran on the data based on the following user questions:

-- How many SPAM vs non-SPAM NFTs are owned by the address
+- How many SPAM and non-SPAM NFTs do I own?

-- Percentage of each token type (i.e. ERC721/ERC1155/UNKNOWN)
+- What percentage of each token type (i.e. ERC721/ERC1155/UNKNOWN) do I own?

+There's an option to download your data as well, if you like!

 Here's an example of NFTs held by `vitalik.eth` as of `8/12/2022`